 Great news: Shell has withdrawn from the Sacred Headwaters, and there's now a permanent ban on gas and oil development in the region

-It is a paradise that was once in peril, threatened by Royal Dutch Shell’s quest for profit.
-Shell's plan to drill for coalbed methane in the region posed a direct threat to wild salmon, wildlife and the culture and livelihoods of First Nations and other downstream communities.
+This wilderness was once threatened by Royal Dutch Shell’s quest for profit.
+Shell's plan to drill and frack for coalbed methane gas in the region posed a direct threat to wild salmon, wildlife and the culture and livelihoods of First Nations and other downstream communities.

-But thanks to the courage of the Tahltan Nation, the communities downstream from the Sacred Headwaters, and concerned people worldwide who stood up to Shell and raised their voices to the government of British Columbia, this pristine region is now protected from Shell’s coalbed methane drilling for good.
+But the Tahltan Nation, the communities downstream from the Sacred Headwaters, and concerned people worldwide courageously stood up to Shell and raised their voices to the government of British Columbia.
+Now, this pristine region is permanently protected from Shell’s plans to devastate this wilderness, and no oil and gas development will ever happen here.
+Get the inside scoop on the campaign that ‘Got the Shell Out’ in our interactive timeline.

-While local community members fearlessly, tirelessly said ‘no’ to Shell’s plan, ForestEthics Advocacy and over 75,000 people amplified their opposition.
-We are grateful that the government of British Columbia permanently protected this sacred place from gas drilling, and stopped Shell’s destructive plan.
-Get the inside scoop on this campaign and its path to victory in our new interactive timeline.
+While local communities fearlessly, and tirelessly said ‘no’ to Shell’s plan, ForestEthics Advocacy and over 75,000 people added our voices to support local communities’ opposition.
+We are grateful that the government of British Columbia permanently protected this sacred place from oil and gas development, and stopped Shell’s destructive plans.
+We are now asking the British Columbia government to safeguard the Sacred Headwaters from all industrial development.